Skizzygy/CreatingRolesAndSLA/README.md

 <img src=https://github.com/user-attachments/assets/210f8327-72a1-48a0-86b3-52db5e3c4b76 />
 <br/>
 <br/>
 To add Agents that will handle the various tickets, from the Admin panel, click on the Agents tab, then Agents, and 'Add New Agent'.
-Fill in the information as required, making sure to place the Agent in the required Department that they will be working in and with. <br/>
+Fill in the information as required, making sure to place the Agent in the Department that they will be working in and with. <br/>
 <img src=https://github.com/user-attachments/assets/30019c9f-ad57-4f4a-be97-c6390b9f03d0 />
 <img src=https://github.com/user-attachments/assets/04d9d7ce-286d-4ae4-9656-6e7e10ef98ad />
 <img src=https://github.com/user-attachments/assets/4cc414f5-36b3-4891-9ec9-49890ecd85d9 />